HITECHCRIME/HC_SG301_Isolate/README.md

-i've been jaded asset no pain's enough it's not pain to all my friends all thought i'm nuts, not doing right i got turned into the night of nights eyyy
+i've been jaded asset no pain's enough it's not pain to all my friends all thought i'm nuts, not doing right i got turned for the bright of nights eyyy

+let's do it

 all my favourite times my friends were done i paid the price, it was fair